Orestistsira/auth-computer-arch-lab-ex3/README.md

 <img src="./images/Picture1.jpg" width="800" height="480">

+Observations:

+Set parameter 1 and 3 give us the lowest peak power, and for set 1 we also get the optimum CPI from lab 2.

+So we think that set 1 { L1_D=32kB, L1_I=32kB } would be the best choice.

 **{1, 4, 5, 6}**

 <img src="./images/Picture2.jpg" width="800" height="480">

+Set 1, 4 and 5 are close to the lowest peak power, and for set 5 we also get the optimum CPI for the most benchmarks from lab 2.

+So we think that set 5 { L2=2MB } would be the best choice.

 **{7, 8, 9}**

 <img src="./images/Picture3.jpg" width="800" height="480">

+Set 7 and 9 give us the lowest peak power, but set 8 gives us by far the best CPI for all the benchmarks.

+As the peak power of set 8 is not that higher we think that set 8 { L1_D_Ass=2 L1_I_Ass=2 L2_Ass=4 } is the best choice.

 **{1, 10}**

 <img src="./images/Picture4.jpg" width="700" height="480">

+Set 1 gives as by far the lowest peak power, although set 10 is better for CPI.

+From lab 2 we got that Cache_Line_Size = 128 would increase the cost and as we see know it is not all energy efficient

+So we think that set1 { Cache_Line_Size = 64 } would be the best choice.